Galois Action and Localization in Number Fields: Localization and the Class Group

-Notably, given $Cl(D)$ is torsion, Theorem \ref{local} implies that any homomorphic image of $Cl(D)$ can be realized as the class group of such a localization of $D$.
-Claborn gives a similar, slightly weaker result in \cite{Claborn1965} where, given a Dedekind domain $A$ with arbitrary class group $G$ and subgroup $H$, he constructs a Dedekind polynomial ring over $A$ with class group isomorphic to $G/H$.
+Notably, if $\Cl(D)$ is finite, Theorem \ref{local} implies that any homomorphic image of $\Cl(D)$ can be realized as the class group of such a localization of $D$.
+Claborn gives a similar, slightly weaker result in \cite{Claborn1965} where, given a Dedekind domain $A$ with arbitrary class group $G$ and subgroup $H$, he constructs a related Dedekind domain with class group isomorphic to $G/H$.
 As he answered the inverse class group problem for Dedekind domains, Theorem \ref{local} brings us a step closer for overrings of $\OK$.
-In essence, $\OK[\frac{1}{x}]$ is very nearly a ring of integers itself.
-In fact, it is the precise analog if the base ring $\bbz$ were replaced by $\bbz[\frac{1}{x}]$ for some nonzero $x$ in the number field $K$.
-Note also that $Cl(\OK[\frac{1}{x}])$ is finite and retains the useful property that each class contains a prime ideal.
-This follows directly from the correspondence between prime ideals of $\OK[\frac{1}{x}]$ and prime ideals of $\OK$ disjoint from $\{x^n,\,n \in\bbn\}$.
-This allows for the application of many theorems on rings of integers to be applied to $\OK[\frac{1}{x}]$.
-The following gives one such example.
+In essence, $\OK[\frac{1}{\alpha}]$ is very nearly a ring of integers itself.
+In fact, it is the precise analog if the base ring $\bbz$ were replaced by $\bbz[\frac{1}{N(\alpha)}]$ for some nonzero $\alpha \in \mathcal{O}_K$.